From climate change to urban planning, King’s Geography is working to make the world a better place.

-The range and scale of impact delivered through the Department of Geography matches our recognised research excellence, touching the intimate and everyday, alongside the strategic and global.
-Impact on non-academic communities is built into the design of individual research projects.
-We welcome collaboration with industry, government and civil society – both internationally and within the UK (particularly London).
+The range and scale of impact delivered through the Department of Geography matches our recognised research excellence, touching the intimate and every day, alongside the strategic and global.We work with communities, governments, industries, and civil society – both internationally and within the UK – to make a lasting difference.